When is I Know This Much Is True on TV? What's it about? Who's in it?

 Read on for everything you need to know about the series.

-UK viewers will be able to watch the six-part drama on Sky Atlantic and streaming service NOW TV from Monday 11th May 2020.
+UK viewers will be able to watch the six-part drama on Sky Atlantic and streaming service NOW TV from Monday 11th May 2020 at 9pm.
 Viewers in the US can watch the show on HBO.

 What is I Know This Much Is True about?